You have under 30 days.

 ⚠️ Pro Tip: The “Placed in Service” Rule The IRS requires your charger to be “placed in service” by June 30.
 That means fully installed, inspected, and functional — not just ordered or scheduled.
 You need a signed inspection or completion certificate dated on or before June 30, 2026.

 If you call an electrician after May 15, you are taking a real risk.
 Permit backlogs are already building.
-Many cities are running 3–6 week delays on electrical permits.
+In many areas, permit and inspection timelines can take several weeks depending on local workload.
 Book your install now — not next month.

 Step 3 — Fill out IRS Form 8911 This is the Alternative Fuel Vehicle Refueling Property Credit form.
 You enter your total equipment and installation costs.
-The form calculates your 30% credit automatically.
+The form is used to calculate any eligible credit amount based on current IRS rules and your qualifying installation costs.

 Step 4 — Attach Form 8911 to your tax return File it with your federal taxes.
 The credit reduces your tax liability directly.